Battle of Colhuacatonco: Planning and preparations

 Colonial copy of a 1525 portrait of Hernán Cortés.

 Upon noting the lack of progress done thus far and the recent counter-offensives launched by the Mexica, the Spanish became impatient and many believed that a large assault into the city was needed to achieve victory.
 For the last few days the Spanish camps had faced significant simultaneous attacks launched by Cuauhtémoc that killed some Spaniards, with 10 killed in Alvarado's camp alone, where the most fighting occurred.
 Such losses which would be insignificant in European warfare, but were considerable in the current context.
 Cortés received conflicting advice on what actions to take however, as some believed that such a large push would leave the current captured territories unprotected and thus vulnerable to a counter-offensive.
 Cortés finally decided that indeed a large assault would be beneficial if successful, and prepared an assault to the market of Tlatelolco.
 The planning of the assault was done together with the royal treasurer Julián de Alderete, who was among those who persuaded Cortés into preparing the assault.

-The day before the battle, Cortés sent messages to Alvarado and Sandoval in the north to prepare for the battle, ordering Sandoval to join Alvarado with a large portion of his camp's forces to attack through the road in Nonoalco that lead to the market, where Alvarado was recently defeated.
+The day before the battle, Cortés sent messages to Alvarado and Sandoval in the north to prepare for the battle, ordering Sandoval to join Alvarado with a large portion of his camp's forces to attack through the road in Nonoalco that led to the market, where Alvarado was recently defeated.
 They would work as the support force.
 He also ordered for a portion of their troops to be supplied to his camp so that the main force at the south could be more effective.

 The Tlatelolco troops appeared to have been already expecting such an assault to take place, suspicions that started as a result of recent minor assaults in the northeast, in the calpoltin of Atenantitlan and Telpochcaltitlan, by the Spanish brigantines.
 Since the main Spanish force would enter through the calpolli of Atezcapan, a high ranking noble from there, tlappanecatl Ecatzin Popocatzin, warrior of Otomi rank and the tlacateccatl (roughly equivalent to general) of the calpolli, would be in command of the main defence forces.
 They would use the tactic based on luring the Spanish into a location through a feigned retreat and then ambush them, a tactic that had proved to be effective in previous battles.